-Residence error.-Results of a 1960 study showed that the classification of residence information on the death certificates corresponded closely to the residence classification of the census records for the decedents whose records were matched.3
+Residence error-Results of a 1960 study showed that the classification of residence information on the death certificates corresponded closely to the residence classification of the census records for the decedents whose records were matched.

-A comparison of the results of this study of deaths with those for a previous matched record study of births4 showed that the quality of residence data had considerably improved between 1950 and 1960.
-Both studies found that the NCHS classifications overstated events in urban areas in comparison with the U.S. Bureau of the Census classification.
-The magnitude of the difference was substantially less for deaths in 1960 than it was for births in 1950.
+A comparison of the results of this study of deaths with those for a previous matched record study of births showed that the quality of residence data had considerably improved between 1950 and 1960.
+Both studies found that events in urban areas were overstated by the NCHS classification in comparison with the U.S. Bureau of the Census classification.
+The $m{ab}$ nitude of the difference was substantially less for deaths in 1960 than it was for births in 1950.

-Two factors contributed to this difference in magnitude.
-First, an item was added to the U.S. Standard Certificate of Death in 1956, asking if residence was inside or outside city limits.
+The improvement is attributed to an item added in 1956 to the U.S. Standard Certificates of Birth and of Death, asking if residence was inside or outside city limits.
 This new item aided in properly allocating the residence of persons living near cities but outside the corporate limits.
-Second, there was more likelihood of movement for hospital utilization for births than for deaths.